Ruben Gallego facts for kids

 Gallego, who had previously embraced his progressive background as "a fierce liberal combatant", has sought to strike a moderate tone in his 2024 campaign in order to woo swing voters.
 He once called Donald Trump's border wall plans "stupid" and accused Trump of "scapegoating immigrants" but by 2024 was "delicately turning to the political center".
 The New York Times wrote, "Gallego has built a reputation as a blunt-spoken liberal who is politically in tune with young progressives and lacerates his opponents with profane social media posts."
 While Gallego seeks to move to the middle, Republicans in Arizona are highlighting his co-sponsorship of the Medicare for All Act, his support for ending the Senate filibuster, and his suggestion to "take a scalpel" to military spending.
 In 2018, Gallego rallied alongside Bernie Sanders, and in 2022 he called himself "a true progressive voice in Congress".
 By 2024, he no longer embraced the label "progressive".
 He let his membership in the Congressional Progressive Caucus lapse, which he claimed was a financial decision.

 On November 9, 2024, Decision Desk HQ projected that Gallego had beaten Lake in the Senate election in Arizona.
+On November 12, the Associated Press also projected that he had defeated Lake.
+Gallego significantly outperformed Kamala Harris, winning by 2.4% while Harris lost the 2024 United States presidential election in Arizona by 5.5%.

 Personal life

 Gallego married Sydney Barron in 2021.
 Barron is a lobbyist for the National Association of Realtors.
-They have a daughter, who was born in July 2023.
-Gallego wrote They Called Us "Lucky": The Life and Afterlife of the Iraq War's Hardest Hit Unit, published in 2021, about his service in the Marines Third Battalion, Twenty-Fifth Marine Regiment, Lima Company, during the Iraq War.
+Gallego and Barron also have a child together.
+In 2021, Gallego, with Jim DeFelice, wrote the book They Called Us "Lucky": The Life and Afterlife of the Iraq War's Hardest Hit Unit, a memoir of Gallego's service in the war as a member of the U.S. Marines Third Battalion, Twenty-Fifth Marine Regiment, Lima Company.

 Electoral history